Calchan/debian-install-scripts/README.md

 destination for a server.

 Note that your APT sources will be switched to unstable in the process.
-Stop complaining, it works, and you'll be amazed at how stable this is.
+Stop complaining, it works, and you'll be amazed at how stable it is.
 You did read the part about me using this on my work machines, right?